• Skip to primary navigation

 Start by mixing together caster sugar and butter until it is light and fluffy.
 Then whisk in eggs and vanilla extract until smooth, then mix in self raising flour.

-Divide the mixture between two cake tins.
-Bake for 35 minutes until golden brown and a skewer inserted in the centre comes out clean.
+Divide the mixture between the cake tins.
+Bake for 30-35 minutes until golden brown and a skewer inserted in the centre comes out clean.
+Leave to cool fully.

 Strawberries & Cream Cake